 Did I you know that most Americans speak outside of their ideal pitch range, that speech and singing are actually the same thing, and that speaking on the breath can allow your voice to remain strong and resonant for hours, even if you are a teacher or broadcaster who has to speak all day? the techniques I use are body-based and will put you more in tune with how your body works to produce sound, helping you eliminate vocal fatigue and give your speaking voice more power and resonance with less effort!

-I am a body-based voice teacher and vocal coach with a passion for singing, performing, and helping all vocalists discover and explore their best voice!
-I recently graduated from Linda Brice's 2014 Transformational Voice Apprentice Training Program, based out of Portland, OR.
-T.V. techniques are based on how our bodies are designed to produce sound and breath, and I have seen them work time and time again to free up people's voices (my own included!), from absolute beginners to more experienced vocalists.
-I am particularly passionate about working with other performers to develop artistic exp
+I am a body-based voice teacher and vocal coach with a passion for singing, performing, and helping all vocalists discover and explore their best voice.
+Since graduating from Linda Brice's Transformational Voice Apprentice Training Program, I have been working with a variety of students of all levels and genres, using techniques that are based on how our bodies are designed to produce sound and breath.
+I specialize in working with vocal performers and recording artists who want to develop artistic expression, feel comfortable onstage, and learn to sing in a way that guarantees vocal longevity

 Students are raving about their Speaking Voice instructors on TakeLessons.